sygint/dotfiles/README.md

 ## 📋 Notes

-- Dotfiles are managed using chezmoi
+- Dotfiles are managed using Home Manager with live-updating symlinks
 - Monitor configuration is stored in `monitors.json`
 - Additional notes in `notes.txt`